 In this section we prove Theorem 3.2: any $K(\epsilon)$ -wise independent distribution fools ε -regular halfspaces with error 12ε .

-We start with recording in the following theorem the properties of P, our univariate polynomial approximator to the sign function.
+In light of Lemma 3.4, it is sufficient to exhibit sandwiching polynomials.
+For this, we use our univariate polynomial approximator P from the previous section.